droans/mass_card/README.md

 - Increase the version in package.json (increase 1.x.0 for minor updates, and x.0.0 for major updates)
 - Add your changes to CHANGELOG.md
 - Push your changes to github
-- Create a production build (with DEV = false in index.ts) to the dist folder
+- Create a production build with `yarn build` (with DEV = false in index.ts) to the dist folder
 - Create a new release in github with a new tag as well, for example tag 1.1.0, title "Version 1.1.0", and release description should be the same what you added to the changelog
 - Attach your built .js file to the release, then submit the release